vicjwang/edx-platform/docs/en_us/course_authors/source/discussion_guidance_moderators.rst

 Moderators are the key to effectively managing these online communities.
 Moderators keep the discussions productive and relay important information (errata, student confusion or interest with particular topics, etc.) to the rest of the course staff.
 Discussions can be moderated by any of a number of members of the course team, but dedicating enough time to moderation is the best way to cultivate a successful discussion culture.

+Please feel free to use some or all of the information in this chapter to guide the contributions of your discussion moderators.

 **********************
 Responsibilities
 **********************